gangachris/gangachris.com/content/posts/05 - solidity.md

 A common example is three partners want to do business.
 Once they conclude their business and transactions are made, the records will be recorded in three different ledgers, one for each business.
 There's a couple of duplication going on here, but it makes sense since all these partners may not want any other partner to see their ledgers as it may contain sensitive data.
 The solution a distributed ledger provides is a digital way for all these partners to only have one ledger, which they can trust has the necessary integrity and security measures to ensure their records are safe.

-TODO :: ADD IMAGE

-There are so many blockchain platforms, and Ethereum is one of the well known ones.
+There are so many blockchain platforms, and [Ethereum](https://www.ethereum.org/) is one of the well known ones.
 Code that is written and pushed to these blockchain platforms to ensure the above described behavior is possible are called Smart Contracts.

-Solidity is the language used to write Smart Contracts for some common blockchain platforms, including Ethereum, Ethereum Classic, Qtum, Rootstock, Ubiq.
+[Solidity](http://solidity.readthedocs.io/en/v0.4.23/) is the language used to write Smart Contracts for some common blockchain platforms, including [Ethereum](https://www.ethereum.org/), [Ethereum Classic](https://ethereumclassic.github.io/), [Qtum](https://qtum.org/en/), [Rootstock](https://www.rsk.co/), [Ubiq](https://ubiqsmart.com/).
 In this context, however, we will focus mainly on the Ethereum Blockchain.

-An example of a use case for Solidity and Ethereum is crowdfunding, which we will build in the final lesson.
-Since ether represents value in the Ethereum ecosystem, a contract can be written where users contribute ether, and the percentage they contribute towards a course is stores securely and publicly.
+An example of a use case for Solidity and Ethereum is crowdfunding.
+Since ether represents value in the Ethereum ecosystem, a contract can be written where users contribute ether, and the percentage they contribute towards a course is stored securely and publicly.
 This is what most Initial Coin Offerings do.

-> An Initial Coin Offering (ICO) is a means of raising funds for a new coin(often refers to as tokens).
+> An [Initial Coin Offering (ICO)](https://www.investopedia.com/terms/i/initial-coin-offering-ico.asp) is a means of raising funds for a new coin(often refers to as tokens).
 In a nutshell, you send a mature cryptocurrency with value, you get a new token without any value with the hope that it may gain value, or just to support a course.
+But the token represents the value/share you hold for this new project.

 ## What we'll cover